Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 Community Firmware Updates

-Probably my favorite thing about MINIX devices is their community.
-They have an engaged forum with over a thousand threads that provide support for their entire lineup of devices.
+My favorite thing about MINIX devices is their community.
+They have an active forum with over a thousand threads supporting their entire lineup of devices.

-After official support for the U9-H stopped, a couple of developers in the forums got to work on a firmware update that’s based on Android 7.1.
+After official support for the U9-H stopped, a couple of forum developers got to work on a firmware update based on Android 7.1.

 In late 2019, they released the CE-FE001, their first Community Edition Nougat Firmware for the NEO U9-H.

-If you’re considering updating to this firmware, it’s important to note that it’s not officially supported by MINIX, so you won’t get the same level of support.
-That said, through the forums, you do have access to the developers in a way that you won’t get through MINIX directly.
+If you’re considering updating to this firmware, it’s important to note that it’s not officially supported by MINIX.
+That means you won’t get the same level of support.
+That said, through the forums, you can access the developers in a way that you won’t get through MINIX directly.

 MINIX NEO U9-H Update to Android 9?

-Inevitably, there’s at least one question about when there’s going to be an update to Android 9 (Pie) for the NEO U9-H.
+Inevitably, there’s one question about when there will be an Android 9 (Pie) update for the NEO U9-H.

 There won’t be.

-As I mentioned, MINIX stopped official support for the NEO U9-H and has moved on to the NEO U22-XJ – which runs Android 9 already.
-From a business perspective, updating their older device to Android 9 would simply steal sales from the U22-XJ.
+As I mentioned, MINIX stopped official support for the NEO U9-H and has already moved on to the NEO U22-XJ – which runs Android 9.
+From a business perspective, updating their older device to Android 9 would steal sales from the U22-XJ.

 From a hardware perspective, the chipset that the U9-H uses (Amlogic S912) isn’t certified for Android 9.
-I’d expect any firmware that tried to make it work would be buggy as hell.
+I’d expect any firmware that tried to make it work to be buggy.

 That seems to be the case.

-I was able to find one case of a generic firmware for Android 9 on FreakTab.
+I found one case of generic firmware for Android 9 on FreakTab.
 While some users encountered only minor problems, the developer themselves had several issues ranging from black screens to non-working USB ports.

-My advice: if you absolutely need to have Android 9 on your TV box, look at the MINIX U22-XJ instead.
+If you need Android 9 on your TV box, look at the MINIX U22-XJ instead.

 Video Performance

-When I reviewed the MINIX U9-H back in 2018, I was really impressed with the video quality, and that still holds true today…for the most part.
+When I reviewed the MINIX U9-H in 2018, I was impressed with the video quality, which still holds true today…

 Kodi